 A user, or enterprise user, is an end-user accessing a service.
-User information is stored in the domain identity store, typically instantiated by the WebLogic Server DefaultAuthenticator.
+User information is stored in the identity store.
 An authenticated user is a user whose credentials have been validated.

 An anonymous user is a user whose credentials have not been validated (hence unauthenticated) that is permitted access to only unprotected resources.
 This user is specific to OPSS and its use can be enabled or disabled by an application.
 For details about anonymous user support, see Section 2.4, "The Anonymous User and Role."